To earn the Information Privacy & Cybersecurity Concentration at Quinnipiac

 Remaining Credits - Other Schools

-With the permission of the law school’s Associate Dean of Academics Affairs, students may also choose from the following courses offered by other schools at Quinnipiac University to satisfy up to six credits towards the required 18 credits.
+Students may also choose from the following courses listed in Table 2 below.
+These courses are offered by other schools at Quinnipiac University.
 Per the ABA, law students can only earn up to six credits towards their law degree from other schools at Quinnipiac University.
-The course descriptions for the following courses can be found in the course catalogs for the School of Computing and Engineering and the School of Business.

 Writing Requirement